RHA pairs with Rider Resource Pantry for Thanksgiving drive

 Not only is the drive collecting goods, Venmo, a money transferring app, and other forms of payment will also be accepted and used to buy food items, which gives everyone on campus the opportunity to get involved.

-Senior psychology major and President of RHA Megan Grimshaw said, “Personally, I have always helped out my local church or food pantry and I think the students and families in need are very appreciative of that.
-Donations really do make an impact and I think this partnership was a great opportunity to not only make an impact but to get RHA’s name out there.”
+Senior psychology major and President of RHA Megan Grimshaw said, “Personally, I have always helped out my local church or food pantry and I think the students and families an impact but to get RHA’s name out there.”

 The Thanksgiving drive allows students to get involved in the community around them and assist students that they may pass everyday without having known their story.